 Antoine Bailleux is associate at Van Bael & Bellis – a leading independent law firm based in Brussels – and a professor at the Saint-Louis University in Brussels.
 He holds a degree in Law from the Catholic University of Louvain-la-Neuve (UCL), an LLM. from Cambridge University (UK) and a PhD in Law from the Facultés Universitaires Saint-Louis (FUSL).
 His main practice areas and fields of research are the European Institutions Law and the Internal Market Law, mainly focusing on Competition Law.

-Alexandre de Streel is professor of European law at the Universities of Namur and Louvain in Belgium.
-He is also a member of the cabinet of the Belgian Deputy-Prime Minister and Home Affairs Minister.
-Previously, he worked at the Belgian Permanent Representation to the EU during the 2010 Belgian Presidency where he chaired the Council Working Groups on Employment and Social questions.
-He also worked at the European Commission, in the Directorate-General for Communications Networks, Content and Technology.
+Alexandre de Streel is the professor of EU Law at the Universities of Namur and Louvain in Belgium.
+Previously, he held different positions related to EU policies: senior EU advisor to the Belgian Deputy Prime Minister and member of the Belgian delegation to the European Council, attaché at the Belgian Permanent Representation to the EU and chair of the Council Social Questions Working Groups during the 2010 Belgian Presidency, policy advisor at the European Commission (Directorate-General for Communications Networks, Content and Technology).
 He holds a PhD in Law from the European University Institute (Florence) on the relationship between telecom regulation and competition law, and a Master Degree in Economics from the University of Louvain.

 Born in Cologne in 1963 and father of 3, Pascal Goergen was appointed Secretary General of the Assembly of European Regions (AER) in January 2012 until June 2014.
 Previously, between 2000 and 2011, he was the Diplomatic representative of the Brussels-Capital Region Representation to the European Union.
 Doctor of Political Sciences and graduate in international relations, he is passionate about Europe and has specialised in matters relating to regional policy and institutional lobbying of regions within the European decision-making process.
 With his expert knowledge of the role of regions in European policies, advocating for regions has clearly become his trademark.
 Since July 2014 he is Professor at the Business University EPHEC in Brussels and Louvain-la-Neuve.
 Author of two publications, « Lobbying in Brussels » (2006) and « Networking in Brussels » (2008), he is currently heavily involved in several key European dossiers: cohesion policy 2014-2020, research policy, the EU 2020 Strategy, the Euro-Mediterranean partnership and multi-level governance.